benashford/benashford.github.com/_posts/2015-05-24-rust-traits-for-developer-friendly-libraries.md

 }
 </pre>

-or arrays: `[-10.5, 50.5]` (note the lng-lat ordering), or even strings: `"50.5, -10.5"` (not the lat-lng ordering).
+or arrays: `[-10.5, 50.5]` (note the lng-lat ordering), or even strings: `"50.5, -10.5"` (note the lat-lng ordering).
 All three are equivalent, so I can generate one and ignore the others.

 So to begin with, I need a enum defining choices for `GeoBox`: